 The course will focus on the competing interests of different language groups and different actors in contemporary debates about the role of language and in language policy and planning in national and supranational contexts.

 This is an optional course in the Master of Translating and Interpreting, MC214.

 Course Learning Outcomes

 Upon successful completion of this course, you will be able to:

-• analyse the issue of language in terms of core theories of globalisation, nationalism, identity, colonialism and imperialism
+- Analyse and synthesise issues of language in terms of core theories of globalisation, nationalism, identity, colonialism and imperialism.

-• apply your knowledge of sociolinguistic theories and concepts to different language contexts
+- Apply sociolinguistic theories and concepts to analyse different language contexts.

 Overview of Learning Activities